wodowiesel/PiFunk/README.md

 - Use (original) power supply 10 W, 5V @ ~2 A or ~5 V/500 mA via miniUSB 2.0 or 5.5 V Pins possible)

-- Antenna: PWM on (GPIO 4, PIN 7, GPCLK0) @ 2-4 mA (50 mA max. on ALL Pins or 16 per bank!!!)
+- Antenna: PWM on (GPIO 4, PIN 7, GPCLK0) @ 2-4 mA (max.
+50 mA on ALL Pins and 16 per bank!)

   (in example: Pi B+ v1.2 @ 700 MHz/512 MB RAM on ARM processor bcm2835-v1.55)

 for more Specifications just visit [Adafruit](http://www.adafruit.com)

-- Antenna should be grounded (PIN 9 right one next to GPIO4) to prevent noise and other problems
+- Antenna should be grounded (see Pinout image) to prevent noise and other problems

 ![Pinout](docs/pinout-gpio-pib+.jpg)